 Welcome to Community 3.0.

-Community 3.0 is a network of community members and merchants, people like you who want to change the status quo.
-These are people who want take back control of their towns and neighborhoods by doing the things that need to be done.
+Community 3.0 is a network of community members and merchants, people like you who want to change the status quo, one dependent on the crumbs tossed at us from those in the institutional ivory towers.
+The 3.0 network consists of people who want to take back control of their towns and neighborhoods by doing the things that need to be done.
 No longer can we assume the government and other institutions will automatically be there.
 And even if they are – will they act in our best interests?
 It’s up to us to look out for ourselves, for our friends and for our neighbors.
 It’s up to us to take responsibility and maximize the resources we have.
 And our most effective resource is ourselves – our expertise, our talent … and our caring.

 Empowering ‘Main Street’ and Local Business